 Rosemary

 Rosemary is a hardy shrub with needle-like leaves and aromatic blue flowers.
-Not only does it look beautiful in the garden, it can also be used to season some of your favorite dishes.
+It looks beautiful in the garden, and there are so many ways to use rosemary around your home.

 Coneflower